 I want to be that woman: Give me a man wearing a floral hat with the kindest heart and I’m sold.
 Surly, I’d have an easier time with love and satisfaction if I ignored neon and cowboy boots.
 But hey, I guess we all have our faults, and that’s mine.
 Though we can all agree, a date not saying thank you to waiters – always embarrassing.

-What times have you felt embarrassed of your partner?
-Have you ever, or do you never concern yourself with other people’s opinions?
+What times have you felt embarrassed of your partner? ?
 If you enjoyed this post, consider reading: Dating Someone You’re Not Physically Attracted To